housesofstones/housesofstones.github.io/_posts/2012-11-15-bottom-up-creation-of-data-driven-capabilities-automate-your-work.md

   - data-driven
   - R
 ---
 My [previous post][1] on how to transform an organization into a more data-driven version of itself made a pretty big assumption that often doesn’t hold true.
 I assumed that people in the organization wanted their company or agency to become more data-driven.
 I think almost everyone says they want that if asked.
 I even think most people think they want that.
-But I don’t think most managers and executives actually want it (and Paul pointed out something similar in his recent [comments][2]).
+But I don’t think most managers and executives actually want it.
 This is the first of what will probably be two or three posts on what to do when you want a more data-driven organization but the rest of your organization doesn’t.<!--more-->

 Here’s a scenario: